Citation, DOI & article data

 Echocardiography has been traditionally used as a first-line imaging technique in the evaluation of cardiac morphology and function as well as in the assessment of myocardial contractility and the contractile reserve 11.

 Cardiac CT can be used for the assessment of myocardial morphology and myocardial perfusion.
-In addition, research has conducted with respect to the use as an alternative for myocardial extracellular volume quantification 13,14.
+In addition, research has been conducted concerning the use as an alternative for myocardial extracellular volume quantification 13,14.

 The myocardium can be visualized and is routinely evaluated with a whole series of sequences and imaging techniques assessing its function and inherent tissue properties, such as 15-18: